INSIDE: The 20 Best White Christmas destinations to put on your Christmas bucket list.

 EUROPE WHITE CHRISTMAS

-Northern Europe is where we’d hedge our bets for a Snow White Christmas.
+Northern Europe is where we’d hedge our bets for a Snow White Christmas as it’s one of the best Winter Christmas decorations with Christmas markets and atmosphere.

 Europe is not the cheapest destination, so plan ahead, book your hotels and flights as far out as you can so you get the pick of the bunch, and save at least double what you’d initially planned.

-We’ve listed the best places to spend Christmas in Europe.
+We’ve listed the best places to spend Christmas in Europe, including the best Christmas towns in Europe.

 Lapland is top of the list of the best Europe destinations for a White Christmas experience, and Rovaniemi is the ULTIMATE White Christmas destination.

-A Lapland Christmas almost certainly means -20° to – 40° celsius (- 4 – to – 40 fahrenheit) so if it doesn’t snow there, it’s not snowing anywhere!
+A Lapland White Christmas also almost certainly means -20° to – 40° celsius (- 4 – to – 40 fahrenheit) so if it doesn’t snow in Lapland, it’s not snowing anywhere!

 In Rovaniemi, you can: